Pope John XV: First canonization

 At a Roman synod held in the Lateran on 31 January 993, John XV solemnly canonized Bishop Ulrich of Augsburg, an event which the pope announced to the French and German bishops in a papal bull dated 3 February.
 This was the first time in history that a solemn canonization had been made by a pope.

 Death

-In 996, Otto III undertook a journey to Italy to obtain an imperial coronation from the pope, but John XV died of fever in early April 996, while Otto III lingered in Pavia until 12 April to celebrate Easter.
+In 996, Otto III undertook a journey to Italy to obtain an imperial coronation from the pope, but John XV died of fever in March 996, while Otto III lingered in Pavia until April 12 to celebrate Easter.
 The emperor then elevated his own cousin Bruno to the papal dignity under the name of Gregory V.